The damage throttling number of a graph

-Now, suppose no cops place in the set $\{1, 2, \ldots 7\}$ and thus, $n \geq 9$.
-Then by staying on $V(P)$, the robber can similarly avoid capture for $\lceil \frac{n-3-k}{2k-1} \rceil$ rounds.
 In the case that exactly one cop places in $\{1, 2, \ldots 7\}$, it is optimal for that cop to start on vertex $3$ so that they can push the robber towards the tail of $H_n$ as quickly as possible.
 Recall that this is accomplished when that cop moves along the path $P$.
 In this case, it is optimal for the remaining cops to place so that the capture time on $P$ is minimized.
 Let $S$ be the set of vertices in a longest subpath of $P$ that does not contain a cop.
-If $S$ does not contain vertex $2$, then the robber can avoid capture for $\lceil \frac{n-3-k}{2k-1} \rceil$ rounds by placing at the optimal vertex in $S$ as waiting to be captured.
+If $S$ does not contain vertex $2$, then the robber can avoid capture for $\lceil \frac{n-3-k}{2k-1} \rceil$ rounds by placing at the optimal vertex in $S$ and waiting to be captured.
 If $S$ does contain vertex $2$, then the robber can avoid capture for $\lceil \frac{n-3-k}{2k-1} \rceil$ rounds by starting at vertex $5$ and moving along vertices $7,8,9,$ and so on.
 In this case, the cop on $3$ must move along $P$ to force the robber into the tail of $H_n$.
 Note that the capture time is less if the robber starts anywhere else on $S$ because the cop on vertex $3$ can take a shortcut by moving to vertex $4$ in the first round.
 We can now conclude that $\capt_k(H_n) = \lceil \frac{n-3-k}{2k-1} \rceil$ if $2 \leq k < \gamma(H_n)$.
 Finally, observe that if $k = 1$, $\capt_k(H_n) = n - 4 = \lceil \frac{n-3-k}{2k-1} \rceil$.\end{proof}

 \begin{thm} For all integers $n \geq 7$, $\thc(H_n) \geq \lceil \sqrt{2n-7}\rceil.$ \end{thm}

 \begin{proof} We wish to minimize $k+\capt_k(H_n)$ over $1\leq k\leq n$.
 By Lemma \ref{lem:kCaptValues}, $k+\capt_k(H_n)=k+1$ for any $k$ satisfying $\lceil \frac{n-8}{3} \rceil + 2 \leq k < n$; thus, for such values of $k$, we have that $k+\capt_k(H_n)\geq \lceil \frac{n-8}{3} \rceil + 3$.
 Further, when $k=n$, we have that $k+\capt_k(H_n)=n$.